Boleophthalmus pectinirostris: Description

 Individuals of B. pectinirostris are predominantly greenish-grey in colour, with prominent sky blue speckles across their body, including their fins and on the skin below their eyes.
+They can grow all the way up to 7 in.

 Anatomy

 Epidermis

 B. pectinirostis is amphibious, and breathes through its epidermis, a process known as cutaneous respiration.
 A study examining specimens from Jeollanam-do, South Korea, found that the epidermis of B. pectinirostis has three layers.
 The outermost layer consists of flattened, polygonal cells in one to eight layers of cells.
-The small cells are 5–7 µm by 5–8 µm, arranged in regular, compact rows on the outermost region of the layer, mostly in the jaw and fin epidermis.
-Larger mucuous cells are distributed throughout all regions of the epidermis except the fins and the sucking disc, located in between dermal bulges.
+The small cells are 5–7 μm by 5–8 μm, arranged in regular, compact rows on the outermost region of the layer, mostly in the jaw and fin epidermis.
+Larger mucous cells are distributed throughout all regions of the epidermis except the fins and the sucking disc, located in between dermal bulges.

 The middle layer consists of layers of small cells and larger cells known as swollen cells that have a large vacuole.
 Whereas other air-breathing fishes have thicker middle layers with cells that uptake oxygen, members of the Boleophthalamus genus have the simple swollen cell structure that prevents dehydration while walking on land.
 The number of layers ranged from 1 to 15.
 The innermost layer is the stratus germinativum, and consists of one layer of cuboidal and roughly columnar basal cells.
 The thickness of the epidermis largely depends on the middle layer thickness, and is generally thick in the body and thin in the fins.

 Dermal bulges

 B. pectinirostis also has dermal bulges at the highest point of its scales on its body, except for where the fins and sucking disc are.
-The bulges' mean height ranges from 82–391 µm and their mean weight ranges from 172–485 µm.
+The bulges' mean height ranges from 82 to 391 μm and their mean weight ranges from 172 to 485 μm.
 The distribution of bulges ranges from 0 to 6 per millimetre.
 The epidermis is very thin at these bulges, such that the stratus germinativum is very close to the outside.